 One part of creating a habit is you as a leader constantly asking people to review and update their progress.
 The second part is making the whole process of setting and tracking your goals as easy and comfortable as possible.

-For that purpose I strongly advise you to use a tool or a software which supports your chosen goal-setting format and automates all the activities that you shouldn't waste your time on.
+For that purpose I strongly advise you to use a tool or a software which supports the your goal-setting format and automates all the activities that you shouldn’t waste your time on.
 Lot of the people and companies are using spreadsheets to do their goal-setting, but about 75% of companies give them up, for the simple fact people not using them.

 More materials on goal-setting and OKRs: